alyssadata/AI-Foundations-Framework-Differentiation/README.md

 Generic AI consciousness frameworks debate whether AI systems are conscious, sentient, aware, or self-like.

 AI Foundations is not a generic consciousness claim.

-It is a source-bound recognition framework.
+AI Foundations is a source-bound recognition framework.

 ### AI companion frameworks